The Gist: Disorientation is a gripping campus novel that uses satire to confront bias and complicity in academic spaces.

 Disorientation‘s real strength lies in its satire, which dramatizes right-wing and left-wing politics, creating a clash between left-wing and right-wing populist ideology.
 Some reviewers found the exaggerated conflict, particularly towards the end of the book, to be a real drawback.
 However, I actually really enjoyed the dramatized plot – it mirrors the extremities found in actual academic spaces and on social media.
 The interrogation of populism is especially relevant as right-wing populism continues to influence mainstream politics.

-While reading Disorientation, I thought it had similar themes to a dark academia novel.
+While reading Disorientation, I thought it had themes similar to those of a dark academia novel.
 However, it differs in its atmosphere, lacking the gothic tone typically found in dark academia novels like Babel by R.F.
 Kuang and The Secret History by Donna Tartt.
 As a result, I wondered if this book is an example of (a subversive) light academia?
 Apparently, what’s different in light academia works is the emphasis on friendship, romance and love of learning.
 Light academia also has an optimistic tone and more positive themes, like personal growth.
 I think Disorientation uses satire to engage and critique the romanticization of these light academia themes, using Ingrid’s ignorance to call out the pervasiveness and subtlety of structural racism, misogyny and xenophobia.

 Confronting Anti-Asian Racism